Categories

 Speaking about tunes, there’s another one incoming.

-Let’s set the record straight – I’m no Mozart.
-But the allure of music is too potent to resist.
+When I was young I played a little bit guitar and the keys.
+Sadly, I didn’t persist.
+But the allure of music is still too potent to resist.
 The Cajon resonates with my rhythms, and my attempts with the guitar and Ableton Live bring joy.
 Under the moniker Moskin Tribe, I’ve embarked on a musical voyage.
 While I did not release much, there are some pieces you can listen to below.

 And sometimes, I play the supporting act, mixing and mastering the superior musical compositions of my wife.

 Remember ‘The Matrix’?
 I’ve always been a Red Pill kind of person.
-There’s an insatiable hunger in me to discern the truth, to confront unsettling realities over comforting delusions.
+I have an insatiable hunger to discern the truth, to confront unsettling realities over comforting delusions.
 This journey of discovery means I’ve often revisited and reshaped my beliefs.
-When I stand by an opinion, know that it’s been meticulously thought out.
-Rich, informed conversations invigorate me, while superficial chatter drains.
+When I stand by an opinion, know that I thought it through.

 The frenetic pace of parenthood made me cherish the serenity of meditation, taming my restless mind – a prerequisite to functioning and staying on top of my responsibilities.
-My spiritual quest and search for more ways to stay in shape recently introduced me to Qi Gong.
-As I look forward to completing my teacher’s training in 2024, I’m eager to delve deeper into this enriching practice.
+My spiritual quest and search for more ways to stay in shape introduced me to Qi Gong, which is currently the biggest thing in my life after my family.
+Since January 2024, I am sharing what I learned on my Qi Gong journey at the International Lau Family Hung Kuen Kung Fu Academy in Salzburg.

 Hey there, fellow groove enthusiasts.
 Diving into the world of dance choreography?
 It’s a wild ride.
 Imagine painting, but instead of a canvas, you’ve got beats; instead of brushes, you’ve got limbs flying around.
 Choreography is that fascinating bridge between the heart’s emotion and the body’s motion.
 It’s where our stories, feelings, and sometimes our quirks get to dance in the spotlight.
 Just like a captivating story needs a solid plot, a dance piece needs thoughtful choreography to resonate.
 So, whether you’re trying to express the euphoria of love or the chaos of the Monday blues, let’s embark on this journey of turning beats into steps and melodies into movements.
 Ready to jump in?